 We are looking for a detail-oriented and skilled programmer who can manage and assist our company’s software systems infrastructure.
-The duties will include developing systems, analyzing and troubleshooting issues, increasing our organization’s effectiveness, and maintaining the optimal performance of our software.
+The duties will include developing systems, analyzing and troubleshooting issues, increasing our organization’s effectiveness, and maintaining our software’s optimal performance.
 Your programming performance will help our organization in efficiency, customer satisfaction, and production.

-The top qualities we’re looking for include excellent coding skills, attention to detail, time management skills, ability to focus, deliver within a given time frame, and great communication.
+The top qualities we’re looking for include excellent coding skills, attention to detail, time management skills, ability to focus, deliver within a given time frame, and excellent communication.

 "The best recruiting platform on the market!
 VIVAHR allowed us to create a dashboard and applicant experience like no other!!"